 Their academic interests are also wide ranging: ecological or sustainable architecture, sustainability and rural development, animation, African American studies, creative writing, philosophy, literature, and more.

-About Antioch College Antioch College is a private, independent nonprofit liberal arts college in Yellow Springs, Ohio.
+Antioch College is a private, independent nonprofit liberal arts college in Yellow Springs, Ohio.
 The College curriculum puts equal emphasis on rigorous liberal arts learning, work (cooperative education), and community engagement.
 Students will complete individualized majors based on one or more of 11 concentrations, a language minor, and six full-time work experiences off campus.
 The institution, originally founded in 1850, is authorized by the Ohio Board of Regents to grant Bachelor of Arts and Bachelor of Science degrees.